beom-park/beom-park.github.io/_pages/about.md

 Hi!
 I'm a PhD candidate in School of Aeronautics and Astronautics at Purdue University.
 I am a member of the <a href="https://engineering.purdue.edu/people/kathleen.howell.1/index.html">Multi-Body Dynamics Research Group</a>, advised by Dr. Kathleen Howell.
 Before coming to U.S., I completed my B.Sc. at Seoul National University, majoring in Aerospace Engineering.

-My current academic interests include:
+My current academic interests include spacecraft trajectory design and optimization as well as multi-body dynamics.